 Hungarian higher education has been representing academic excellence for more than 650 years.
 The first university was founded in 1367 in Pécs, the Southern region of Hungary.
 Today, there are 65 higher education institutions in Hungary, ranging from minor universities of applied sciences to top research universities.

-We offer 26 ecclesiastic, 11 private and 28 public institutions to choose from.
-As a result of our institutions’ internationalisation process all students can find what fits their interests the best: 550 courses in English, German, French and other languages.
+There are 28 statefunded, 11 privately-funded and 26 church-funded institutions to choose from.
+As a result of our institutions’ internationalisation process all students can find what fits their interests the best: institutions offer more than 500 courses in English, German, French and other languages.
 The foreign language programmes are of a high standard and tuition fees are very favourable when compared to its competitors.

 The range of study fields students can choose from is wide: